leangjia/blender_docs/manual/physics/cloth/introduction.rst

 Introduction
 ************

-Cloth simulation is one of the hardest aspects of CG, because it is a deceptively simple real-world item that is taken for granted, yet actually has very complex internal and environmental interactions.
+Cloth simulation is one of the hardest aspects of computer graphics, it is a deceptively simple real-world item that is taken for granted, however, it actually has very complex internal and environmental interactions.
-After years of development,
-Blender has a very robust cloth simulator that is used to make clothing, flags, banners, and so on.
+Cloth is commonly modeled as 2D mesh to simulate real world objects such as fabrics, flags, banners.
+However, cloth can also be used to model 3D objects such as teddy bears, pillows, balloons, or balls.

 Cloth interacts with and is affected by other moving objects, the wind and other forces, as well as a general aerodynamic model, all of which is under your control.

 .. list-table::

    * - .. figure:: /images/physics_cloth_introduction_example1.jpg
-          :width: 200px

           Cloth example.

      - .. figure:: /images/physics_cloth_introduction_oncarved-wood.jpg
-          :width: 200px

           Cloth on carved wooden men (made by motorsep).

      - .. figure:: /images/physics_cloth_introduction_example2.jpg
-          :width: 200px

           Cloth example.

-A piece of cloth is any mesh, open or enclosed, that has been designated as cloth.
-The *Cloth* panels are located in the *Physics* tab and consist of three panels of options.
-Cloth is either an open or closed mesh and is mass-less, in that all cloth is assumed to have the same density, or mass per square unit.

-Cloth is commonly modeled as a mesh grid primitive, or a cube, but can also be, for example, a teddy bear.
-However, Blender's :doc:`soft body system </physics/soft_body/index>` provides better simulation of closed meshes;
-Cloth is a specialized simulation of fabrics.

-Once the object is designated as Cloth, a Cloth :doc:`modifier </modeling/modifiers/index>` will be added to the object's modifier stack automatically.
-As a :doc:`modifier </modeling/modifiers/index>` then, it can interact with other modifiers, such as *Armature* and *Smooth*.
+Once Cloth physics have been added to a mesh, a Cloth :doc:`modifier </modeling/modifiers/index>` will be added to the object's modifier stack automatically.
+As a modifier then, it can interact with other modifiers, such as *Armature* and *Smooth*.
 In these cases, the ultimate shape of the mesh is computed in accordance with the order of the modifier stack.
 For example, you should smooth the cloth *after* the modifier computes the shape of the cloth.

-So you edit the Cloth settings in two places: use the Physics buttons to edit the properties of the cloth and use the Modifier stack to edit the Modifier properties related to display and interaction with other modifiers.

 You can *Apply* the Cloth Modifier to freeze, or lock in, the shape of the mesh at that frame, which removes the modifier.
 For example,